Mat Rogers

-Mathew Steve Rogers (born 1 February 1976) is an Australian former professional rugby league footballer who played in the 1990s, 2000s and 2010s.
-He also played rugby union at the highest level, becoming a dual-code international.
+Mathew Steve Rogers (born 1 February 1976) is an Australian former professional rugby league and rugby union footballer who played in the 1990s, 2000s and 2010s.
+He played both codes at the highest level, becoming a dual-code international.
+He is currently a rugby union commentator on Stan Sport.

 The son of the late Cronulla-Sutherland Sharks legend and chief executive officer Steve Rogers, Mat played for the Sharks as well.
 He played in two State of Origin series for Queensland (1999 and 2000), and 7 Tests for the Australian national side (1998 to 2000) before his switch to union in 2001.
 Rogers played at fly half in his final season for the Waratahs and started in a number of games for the Wallabies in various positions in the backline.
 He returned to rugby league in 2007 with the newly formed Gold Coast Titans club and retired in 2010.
 With the Titans beset by injuries and poor form, Rogers announced his comeback to help out the club on-field in 2011, but a serious injury forced him to announce his retirement again just minutes into his first game back.

 Rogers is also well known for another career path on the Network Ten revival of Australian Survivor, competing in both the third and fifth seasons.
 Despite not winning either season, he is a massive fan favourite amongst the Survivor fanbase, being dubbed "The Godfather" for his strategic gameplay.

 Background

 Rogers was born in Caringbah, New South Wales, Australia.
 He began playing junior rugby league for the Engadine Dragons.

 His father, Steve, retired from professional rugby league in 1986 and the family settled on the Gold Coast, Queensland when Mat was 9 years of age.
 He played his junior rugby league for the Nerang Roosters and attended The Southport School (TSS) during his high schooling years, playing both forms of the game.
-Rogers excelled in union at TSS, a well known rugby union nursery.
-He played in the Australian Schoolboys representative team in 1993, at one point playing opposite a young Jonny Wilkinson, and future All Blacks player Jonah Lomu.
+Rogers excelled in rugby at TSS, a well known rugby union nursery.
+He played in the Australian Schoolboys rugby union representative team in 1993, at one point playing opposite a young Jonny Wilkinson, and future All Blacks player Jonah Lomu.